MEMBERSHIP AND SANCTION SHOW REQUIREMENTS

 # Entries # Qualifiers

 If any of the winning horses from any local sanctioned competition have previously qualified for the finals, then the next highest point scoring horse, or horses, shall advance to the finals.
-For instance, if a local sanctioned competition has 20 horses in the junior, senior, or open class, following the chart above, 3 horses would qualify to advance to the finals.
+For instance, if a local sanctioned competition has 20 horses in the junior or senior class, following the chart above, 3 horses would qualify to advance to the finals.
 If the first and second place winner in this local sanctioned competition had previously qualified to advance to the finals for the RHAA, then the third and fourth and fifth highest point scoring horses would qualify to advance toward the finals under this example, providing the class had 20 in it.
 If there is a tie for the last advancing place, then both horses will advance to the finals.
 This advancement of additional horses to the finals does not, however, affect the local competition or the prize money or winners of the local competition in any way.
 The RHAA office will determine who qualifies for advancement following this formula from each competition.

 RULES AND GUIDELINES FOR RANCH HORSE COMPETITIONS

 This is a timed event.
 Each rider’s time will begin when he/she enters the arena and the contestant will have five (5) minutes to complete his/her task in an average size arena.
 If you have an extremely large arena, you may increase the time to six (6) minutes.
-The announcer for the event calls out a 2 minute warning (“2 minutes remaining”) when the contestant reaches this point in his/her run.
+The announcer for the event calls out a 2-minute warning (“2 minutes remaining”) when the contestant reaches this point in his/her run.
 It is also called out again when he/she reaches only 1 minute left (“1 minute remaining”) and then, of course, when his/her time has been exhausted, the announcer will call “Time” and the run will be over.
 The contestant is judged on the segments of his/her run that was completed prior to the calling of “Time”.

 No abuse of horses or abuse of cattle will be tolerated during any RHAA competition.
 In the event, the rider deviates from any judged segment of the competition and displays unsportsmanlike training of horse or cow, he will be asked to leave the arena and shall be disqualified from the class.